bacpop/Pansim/README.md

 ## Running Pansim

 Pansim can be run by calling the executable in `Pansim/pansim/target/release/pansim`.
-If added to your path, simply run
+If added to your path, simply run:

 ```
 pansim --outpref test_run